perrinwdavidson/globalThPOCModels/README.md

-# whoi_2021
+# WHOI2021
-2021 Guest Studentship in the Cafe Thorium and BOOMLabs at WHOI.
+### *Guest studentship in Cafe Thorium and BOOMLabs*
+This is the main repository for all work on Thorium and Particulate Organic Carbon modeling.